 Relieve Chronic Jaw Pain with Dedicated TMJ Therapy

 Your temporomandibular joints (commonly referred to as the TMJ) may be a small part of the body, but the responsibility they have is enormous – they connect your lower jaw to your skull, essentially helping you perform vital actions like chewing and speaking.
 Of course, this also means that even the slightest problem can throw the entire system off-balance, resulting in severe symptoms and even debilitating discomfort.
-Thankfully, Dr. Holmes, Dr. Revel, and Dr. Lowry offer TMJ-related therapy for patients who are desperately in need of relief.
+Thankfully, Dr. Holmes, Dr. Revel, and Dr. Lowery offer TMJ-related therapy for patients who are desperately in need of relief.
 Please contact our Pasadena, TX practice today to schedule your first appointment!
 We welcome new patients from Clear Lake, Deer Park, and other nearby locations.

 Do I Have TMJ Disorder?